manhcuogntin4/Data-Science-course-Columbia-Note/README.md

 3. Data Analysis

 Five steps in overall process of data science : Data Acquisition, Data preparation, Data Analysis, Presentation and report insight, turn insight into data-driven action
+Data Acquisition : Raw data from different source
+Data preparation: Clean data (remove noise), transform data (filter, put in range) Data Analysis: to build the model from the data.
+Classification, Regression, Clustering, Graph analysis, Association Analysis.
+Classification is to predict the category of data ( sunny, clouding, rainy ...). when a model has to predict the numeric value of data we have regression.
+Clustering is to organize the similar item into group

+4. Reporting Insight